Documentation

 • Import bugs from GitHub, GitLab, Jira, APM alerts, or paste raw text

-• Competing root-cause hypotheses with confidence scores and evidence
+• Root-cause hypotheses with confidence scores and evidence

 • Agentic streaming chat with full tool-call visibility